goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

   $ paster create -t bluebream sampleproject namespace_package=mycompany

-The other variables which can be given from command line are:
+If you provide an option from command line, it will be prompted by the wizard.
+The other variables are give below, you may be give the values from command line, if required:

 - ``interpreter`` -- Name of custom Python interpreter